 The Parramatta Light Rail (PLR) will support growth and renewal in the region and help to deliver places that attract people to live, work and visit.
 The spine of the light rail network will bring destinations and precincts in Greater Parramatta closer together, enabling it to function as a productive, liveable and exciting CBD.

-TSA Advisory has been engaged by TfNSW to provide Commercial Advisory services including:
+TSA Advisory was engaged by Transport for NSW (TfNSW) to provide commercial advisory services including:

-- Procurement assistance during the development phase of the project, incorporating Third Party requirements into procurement documents.
+- Procurement assistance during the development phase of the project, incorporating third party requirements into procurement documents.

 The TSA team is working to capture all third party requirements into the various delivery contracts.
-This involves negotiation and documentation of detailed agreements with key stakeholders, including: City of Parramatta Council, NSW Health, Urban Growth NSW, Land and Housing Corporation, RMS, Sydney Trains, Australian Turf Club, and all affected utility providers.
+This involves negotiation and documentation of detailed agreements with key stakeholders, including: City of Parramatta Council, NSW Health, Urban Growth NSW, Land and Housing Corporation, Roads and Maritime Services (RMS), Sydney Trains, Australian Turf Club and all affected utility providers.

 Negotiation of third party agreements for complex linear projects such as a light rail requires significant agility and adaptability.
-Rather than bring a “boiler plate” solution to this role, the TSA team has worked closely with TfNSW and the various stakeholders to distil project issues into manageable agreement structures.
+Rather than bring a ‘boiler plate’ solution to this role, the TSA team has worked closely with TfNSW and the various stakeholders to distil project issues into manageable, agreement structures.
 A continuous feedback and approval loop has been developed to allow the expediting of agreements, while ensuring the team is working within approved parameters.

 A major achievement for the project has been securing design approvals from the City of Parramatta Council.
-The TSA team has developed a staged approval structure that secures the necessary agreements with Council, whilst providing latitude for ongoing innovation and improvement.
+The TSA team has developed a staged approval structure that secures the necessary agreements with council, whilst providing latitude for ongoing innovation and improvement.